Rotation Differential Invariants of Images Generated by Two Fundamental Differential Operators: Experiment and Discussions

-The HPatches database consists of $65\times 65$ image patches which are cropped from various image sequences and organized into pairs (Balntas et al. \citeyear{2}).
-An image sequence include a reference image and 5 target images with varying real geometric and intensity transforms.
-For image patch verification, image features are employed to classify whether two patches in correspondence (positive pairs) or not (negative pairs).
-In order to increase the difficulty of this task, the patches are disturbed by random generated easy (E), hard (H) and tough (T) image transforms, including intensity and geometric transforms.
-Some example patches in the database are shown in Fig.~\ref{fig:7}.
-And negative pairs can be formed by patches from the same image sequence (Intra) and from different image sequences (Inter).
-Actually, the ones from the same image sequence are considered more challenging as the textures in different regions of the image are often similar.
+The HPatches database \cite{2} consists of $65\times 65$ image patches, which are cropped from varying image sequences and are organized into pairs.
+An image sequence includes one reference image and five target images with geometric deformations and intensity variations.
+For patch verification, image features are employed to classify whether two patches in correspondence (positive pairs) or not (negative pairs).
+Note that negative pairs can be formed by patches from the same image sequence (Intra) and from different image sequences (Inter).
+It is obvious that the ones from the same image sequence are considered more challenging as they have similar textures.
+In order to increase the difficulty of this task, these patches are further disturbed by random generated easy (E), hard (H) and tough (T) image transformations.
+As an example, one reference patch and fifteen target patches in this database are shown in Fig.~\ref{fig:1}.
+We can find that most of target patches can be regarded as rotated versions of the reference patch.

-Image patch verification is carried out on $72$ subdatabases (E+Intral:12, E+Inter:12, H+Intral:12, H+\\Inter:12, T+Intral:12, T+Inter:12), each containing $2\times 10^{5}$ positive pairs and $1\times 10^{6}$ negative pairs.
-Similar to the process described in Sect.\ref{sec:5.2}, $DIs^{I}_{(O,D)}$ is calculated at central point $(33,33)$ on each image patch and used as image feature , where $I\in\{LI,IR,FI\}$ and $O,D\in\{3,4\}$.
-We follow the standard evaluation protocol provided by the authors and replace the Euclidean distance with the modified Chi-Square distance defined by Eq.(\ref{formula:63}) to measure the similarity between two image patches.
-The mean average precision(mAP) is employed to evaluate the performance of various image features.